sudheerkethireddy/StudentManagement/README.md

 # StudentManagement
 Spring MVC Project

-This is a simple Student Management System built using spring-mvc, spring-Jdbc and spring-core.
+This is a simple Student Management System built using spring-mvc, spring-Jdbc,Spring-mail and spring-core .
+It lists the courses offered, student can register to the course (upon registration, an email is sent to the user).

 Technolgies Used:
 1) Maven